AdobeDocs/advertising.en/help/dsp/planner/planner-about.md

 +++Why am I seeing "[!UICONTROL Unable to generate forecast]?"

 One of the most common reasons for this error is an insufficient budget or maximum bid.
-For best results, use a minimum budget of 5000 USD and a maximum bid of at least 10 USD (in case only CTV media is selected).
+For best results, use a minimum budget of 5000 USD.
+If the [!UICONTROL Connected TV] media type is selected, enter a maximum bid of at least 10 USD.

 Also, ensure that the included publishers or deals are active and have recent impression activity.

 +++